 He stresses the importance of carefully identifying everything, recommending the NatureGate website and app, which include clear photos of Finnish species with their names in eight languages.
 This is especially important with mushrooms, of course.

 Teaming up with hunters and fishermen, he began exploring elk, venison, fowl and fish: “Sea pike is so beautiful, clean and versatile.
 Most people prefer small ones, but the big ones taste great and are easier to bone.
 You can eat them raw as sashimi or as ceviche with vinegar.”

 Tallberg has spread the gospel of wild food at Helsinki’s prestigious Carelia and Kämp restaurants and in his books: the bilingual Wild Herb Cookbook and Koivunmahlaa & Kaviaaria (Birch Sap and Caviar).
 He also supplied recipes for another book, Mäti (Roe).
-In spring 2013 he’s on Finland’s Top Chef TV show judging wild food dishes.
+In spring 2013 he was on Finland’s Top Chef TV show judging wild food dishes.

 Tallberg’s books are available at the Eat & Joy Farmers’ Market in Helsinki, which sells berries, mushrooms and herbs all year round, dried, frozen or in jams, juices and teas.
 In summer and autumn, traditional Finnish markets sell a wealth of berries and mushrooms, with fish available all year round.

 Growing into a movement